 BeyondTrust Privileged Remote Access integrates with Identity Providers (IDPs) to make the onboarding and offboarding of users simple and error-free.
 Not only can an IDP integration (available out-of-the-box) streamline the user lifecycle, but it also couples with the ability to assign approvers for access and set time windows for access.
 These functions combine to offer admins incredible granularity without getting in the way of user workflows.

 Roll-based user provisioning is another benefit of IDP integration.
 The role a user plays determines the specific systems they should have access to, when that access is permitted, and what they should be able to do when engaged with infrastructure.

 Additionally, product complement each other in ways that further simplify security and administration around infrastructure.
-Password Safe, an enterprise privileged password management product, can integrate with PRA to inject credentials and secrets directly into sessions in the context of a user’s interaction with infrastructure.
+Password Safe, an enterprise privileged password management product, can integrate with Privileged Remote Acess to inject credentials and secrets directly into sessions in the context of a user’s interaction with infrastructure.
 This ability to tie the who, what, and when of access to user-friendly credential management is a huge step forward in both user productivity and security.

 Privileged Remote Access provides a number of capabilities to securely support a “bring your own tools” (BYOT) approach.
 Privileged Remote Access users can create a protocol-based connection to a remote system and then use their local tools (like Putty or Azure Data Studio) for connectivity.
-PRA is able to tunnel TCP protocols, and this ability to use local tools helps users maintain existing workflows and makes it more likely that you will see high user adoption.
+Privileged Remote Access is able to tunnel TCP protocols, and this ability to use local tools helps users maintain existing workflows and makes it more likely that you will see high user adoption.